Close

 Principal, Blanchfield Nicholls Partners Sydney, NSW

-Cathie Blanchfield has practised exclusively in family law and related areas since admission over 30 years ago.
-She worked with Stuart Fowler between 1996 and 2007, including as partner from 2000.
+Cathie Blanchfield has practised exclusively in family law and related areas since admission over 35 years ago.
+Prior to establishing Blanchfield Nicholls with Nigel Nicholls in 2007, she was a partner with Stuart Fowler until his judicial appointment.

-In 2007 Cathie established Blanchfield Nicholls Partners with Nigel Nicholls.
-She has been named as a leading family lawyer in the Doyles Guide consistently since 2016, including in High Value and Complex Property Matters.
+Cathie has been named as a leading family lawyer in the Doyles Guide every year since 2016, including in High Value and Complex Property Matters.

 Who Should Attend?